itsprabesh/Data-Science-and-Machine-Learning/README.md

 If you have anaconda installed, the above mentioned libraries are included, but if you are planning on using it without the anaconda distribution, you have to install the libraries.

-Open a new Command Prompt window
+Open a new Command Prompt or a terminal window

 Type the following command:

-      conda create -n tensorflow pip python=3.7

-The above will create a new virtual environment with name tensorflow

-Now activate the newly created virtual environment by running the following:

-      activate tensorflow
+      pip install library_name